lucacampanella/corda-flows-doc-builder/README.md

 if the initiating classes have a top level comment, this is inserted in the ascii doc.
 The `sourceFilesPath` option is particularly useful in combination with `analyzeOnlySourceFiles` and `drawLineNumbers`.
   * Example: `sourceFilesPath = ['src/main/java']`
   * Default: `[]`, empty list / array
+- `drawArrows`: draw the arrows between send and receive and between corresponding Corda subflows.
+If the option is disabled, the plugin won't try to pigure out if the send and receive protocol match.
+  * Example: `drawArrows = false`
+  * Default: `true`
-- `drawLineNumbers`: boolean option to draw line numbers left to the expression.
+- `drawLineNumbers`: draw line numbers left to the expression.
 If the files are decompiled and not added with the option `sourceFilesPath`, the line numbers will correspond to the ones generated during decompilation.
   * Example: `drawLineNumbers = true`